Derrick2000/myBlog_golang/README.md

-myBlog in Golang
+# myBlog in Golang

-This is a personal side project using HTML + Bootstrap + Golang (gin + gorm) + MySQL after learning Golang.
+This is a personal side project using `HTML + Bootstrap + Golang (gin + gorm) + MySQL` after learning Golang.
-It achieves the basic functionality of sign up/log in, and writing a personal blog using markdown format.
+It achieves the basic functionality of sign up/log in, and writing a personal blog.